Comfort Inn Lower East Side

 Opened its doors towards the end of 2013, this brewery, bar and restaurant is the fist establishment by the popular German brand, Paulaner.
 Paulaner Brauhaus & Restaurant NYC is located within a historical building on Bowery, which was once home to the popular Sammy's Bowery Follies Cabaret in the mid-20th Century.
 The beers provided, thought limited, are brewed on-site and remain true to the Paulaner variety.
 Occasionally special beers are also served.
 The food offered, incorporates New York elements into traditional German recipes.
 A brewmaster guides guests through the entire process of how beer is made at Paulaner Brauhaus.
 Your visit to Paulaner Brauhaus & Restaurant NYC will surely be an enlightening and entertaining one.

 The New York Marble Cemetery is a historic cemetery built in 1830.
 Spread over a modest area of 0.5 acre (0.20 hectare), it is located at 41½ Second Avenue.
 This cemetery is said to be the earliest non-sectarian burial ground in the city.
+The most interesting part of the cemetery, however, is the lack of visible tombstones.
+All the dearly departed are housed in underground marble vaults marked by plaques.
 The facility is open for visitors to get acquainted with the history or just to pay respect to the deceased.
 The cemetery is also open at other times, but a prior call to the administration is recommended.

 The Harry de Jur Playhouse was built in 1915 and its renovated state-of-the-art acoustics and intimate space (seats 350) has made it a designated national landmark.
 The Playhouse is home to the Gotham Chamber Opera and has seen performances by many legendary actors including Ethel Barrymore, James Cagney, George Burns and Fred Astaire.
 Currently, the Harry de Jur hosts a variety of both amateur and professional productions.